FlorianMuellerklein/AssettoCorsaAutoXDataLogger/README.md

 # AssettoCorsaAutoXDataLogger
 Autocross data logger for Assetto Corsa.
-Record telemetry commonly used for autocross data analysis.
+Record telemetry commonly used for racing data analysis.
 Compiles and saves the data into VBO files to be analyzed with [Circuit Tools](https://www.vboxmotorsport.co.uk/index.php/en/circuit-tools).

 Recorded data
 * Run times